 WHAT ABOUT CF?

 The magazine’s story didn’t push forward very much this month.
 It just did what it does best, including another cracking Face To Face.
 This time it was Ken Lockley of Ocean who took questions from readers.
 Most interestingly, he revealed that Ocean got its name after the building it was based in: it had previously been owned by famous shipping magnates.
 John and Steve Rowlands were on hand again, too, checking in with their progress on Mayhem In Monsterland: all of the game’s components were now complete, and they’d spent time putting together test levels.
 The maps that snake their way along the bottom of the page are mouth-watering: already, it was obvious Mayhem was going to be special.

 We’ll leave you this time by, conversely, going back to the start of the magazine.
 Trenton’s editorial this month asks everyone to fill out a survey to help give CF “an even finer edge”.
 Save a few smaller changes, the mag still looked as it had two-and-a-half years ago.
 By now, the C64 had changed.
 And it would soon be time for Commodore Format to as well.
 CF

 ON THE POWER PACK

 Re-Bounder was the follow up to Bounder, which had made an appearance on issue 4’s tape.
 As a tennis ball, you avoided the voids until the end of the level, and damned fun it was too.
 Slayer was a horizontally scrolling shooter with the usual aims, Daedalus was the same but did its business vertically.
 The tape was competed with a couple of bits of PD: the utility Music Maker and a Blackjack game.
-The full Power Pack pages are here.
+Read our feature about this month’s tape here.